bokulich-lab/FermDB/README.md

 ## Format
 The FermDB can be downloaded as a XLSX or tsv file.

+##  Copyright
+The FermDB and associated information (FermDB_data.xlsx) is released under a CC BY 4.0 license.

 ## Citing the FermDB
 If you have used the FermDB please consider citing:
 Reference